All Episodes

 But no one ever talks about the private health system in Canada or in the UK or anywhere else, really.

-We're always told that, oh, it's paradise, it's socialized medicine.
+We're always told that, oh, it's paradise.

-What we have here under Obamacare, which as you know is just a massive wealth redistribution mechanism, that's actually at the heart of the law, and you've seen this now from Gruber.
+What we have here under Obamacare, which, as you know, is just a massive wealth redistribution mechanism.

-Um never hear Gruber, I think of Hans Gruber.
+And whenever I hear Gruber, I think of Hans Gruber.

-I'm never thinking of Hans Gruber, I think of Die Hard.
+Whenever I think of Hans Gruber, I think of Die Hard.

 Again, best Christmas movie.

-Some are saying it's lethal weapon, that is false.
+Some are saying it's lethal weapon.

 Die Hard is obviously superior.

-And you don't really know what you're getting or what you're paying for, and it's all this big machine that can't be figured out, and that's the whole purpose of it is that the lack of transparency is in fact the advantage that it gives you.
+And that's the whole purpose of it, is that the lack of transparency is, in fact, the advantage that it gives you.

-They got med school bills, which it's always disheartening when you talk to a doctor, and even if it's a great family doctor you've known for a long time, they'll say, I do not encourage anyone to go into medicine.
+They got med school bills, which it's always disheartening when you talk to a doctor, even if it's a great family doctor you've known for a long time, they'll say, I do not encourage anyone to go into medicine.

 It's just you're making less money, doing more paperwork, more bureaucracy, more lawsuits.

-The problem is that we have this system in place, and People expect the providers, as well as, by the way, those who are just in the healthcare industry more broadly, they expect to get paid at a certain level.
+The problem is that we have this system in place, and people expect the providers, as well as, by the way, those who are just in the healthcare industry more broadly, they expect to get paid at a certain level.

-And so you have to redistribute the wealth in a way that you're paying these people off.
+And so you have to redistribute the wealth in a way that you're paying these people off, and that becomes incredibly expensive.

 Very, very, very pricey.